subwayfootlong/BRRTC/projects/KUBE/Kube GW Localtime/README.md

 This folder includes a new function that uses the KUBE gateway timestamp instead of the server timestamp to achive higher resolution of data.

 # WARNING
 This flow is UNSTABLE!
 If you turn off the Kube GW, it will reset its time as it does not have a [RTC!](https://en.wikipedia.org/wiki/Real-time_clock).
-The data will be backlogged and sent to a date when the OS was installed!
+The data will be backlogged as the date will be set to when the OS was installed!

 # How to use
 There are two possible ways that you can use this